 Microsoft R Open 4.0.2 and openSuSE

 One reason for my sometimes growing respect for Microsoft is that they support (just) Microsoft R Open.
 Back in May 2019 they released version 3.5.3.
-It was a long time coming, but Microsoft just released Microsoft R Open 4.0.2.
+It was a long time coming, but Microsoft released Microsoft R Open 4.0.2 in September 2020.

 In the nick-of-time, really.
 Theresa Graefe’s RTutor tutorial on synthetic models appears to rely on at least version 3.6 of R.